 '''

 // On my honor:

-//
+11

 // - I have not used source code obtained from another student,

-'''

-'''
+11

+or any other unauthorized source, either modified or

+11

+unmodified.

+11

+// - All source code and documentation used in my program is

+11

+either my original work, or was derived by me from the

+11

+source code published in the textbook for this course.

+11

+// - I have not discussed coding details about this project with

+11

+anyone other than my partner (in the case of a joint

+submission), instructor, ACM/UPE tutors or the TAs assigned

+11

+11

+to this course.
+I understand that I may discuss the concepts

+11

+of this program with other students, and that another student

+11

+may help me debug my program so long as neither of us writes

+11

+anything during the discussion or modifies any computer file

+11

+during the discussion.
+I have violated neither the spirit nor

 //

-or any other unauthorized source, either modified or unmodified.

-//

-// - All source code and documentation used in my program

-//

-is either my original work, or was derived by me from the source

-//

-code published in the textbook for this course.

-//

-// - I have not discussed coding details about this project with anyone

-other than my instructor, ACM/UPE tutors or the GTAs assigned to this

-//

-//

-course.
-I understand that I may discuss the concepts of this program

-//

-with other students, and that another student may help me debug my

-program so long as neither of us writes anything during the discussion

-//

-//

-or modifies any computer file during the discussion.
-I have violated

-//

-neither the spirit nor letter of this restriction.
+letter of this restriction.

-//

 '''